mnichol3/my_jgcri/hector/notes/hector-rcmip.md

 <br>

 ## Troubleshooting

+### Running in parallel on Windows
+The `hector-rcmip` scripts are designed to run in parallel.
+However, the package that implements parallelization relies on a forking mechanism that exists only on Unix-like systems (Linux, MAC, etc.).
+Thus, the scripts are unable to be run in parallel on Windows machines.

 ### R package `farver` fails to compile on `pic`
 The automated `renv` package installation script may fail when attempting to compile the `farver` package on `pic` with an error message that looks something like this: